Transfer of Shares in Case of Private Company in India

 Read: Register a Private Limited Company in India

-• The company is responsible for informing all members of the share price and the pricing of the shares that will be offered to shareholders.
+• Moreover, the company must inform all members about the share price and the pricing of the shares that it will offer to shareholders.

-• Share Purchase by outsider-If the shareholders of the company don’t avail of the option of purchasing shares in case of transfer of share in Private Limited, then the shares can be transferred to the outsider.
+• If the shareholders of the company do not choose to purchase shares in the event of a share transfer in a Private Limited company, then the shares can be transferred to an outsider.

 The Regulatory Procedure-

-There must be proper execution of the agreement in Form SH-4 which shall be accepted by both transferor and transferee.
-Other aspects that one must-have in the agreement:
+There must be proper execution of the agreement in Form SH-4, which shall be accepted by both the transferor and transferee.
+Furthermore, other aspects that one must include in the agreement are:

 • As per the Indian Stamp Act, there must be a stamp on the transfer deed and the rate of transfer of shares in case of transfer of shares by a Private Limited company.

-• Properly dated, along with mentioning details of transferor and transferee
+• Properly dated documents, along with clear details of the transferor and transferee, are essential for a smooth transaction.

 • Folio Number for both the parties(Transferor and Transferee)

-• A number of shares transferred, Nominal value and Consideration received.
+• A number of shares were transferred, along with their nominal value, and the consideration received.

 Time Stamp for depositing the Transfer Instrument with the company.

-• After properly completing Form 4, the transferor or transferee must deliver it to the company within 60 days of completion.
+• Upon properly completing Form 4, the transferor or transferee must then deliver it to the company within 60 days of completion.

-• It is valued at 25 paise per 100 Rupees of the value of share transferred.
+• Value it at 25 paise per 100 Rupees of the share’s transferred value.

 Share Certificate and Letter of Allotment.

-The share certificate needs to be filed to the company.
-If the share certificate exists then the letter of allotment must be filed along with the transferred instrument.
+File the share certificate with the company.
+If the share certificate exists, file it along with the transferred instrument.

 Resolution by the Board

-• A board resolution must be passed after the company receives the relevant documents, checks them, and passes a resolution to accept them at the Board
+• After the company receives and checks the relevant documents, it passes a resolution at the Board to accept them, followed by passing a board resolution.

 • Meeting.
-After that, the transferee’s name is recorded in the members’ register as their beneficial owner, and if all goes according to plan, the board will issue a registration resolution in case of transfer of shares in a Private Company.
+After that, the transferee’s name is recorded in the members’ register as their beneficial owner.
+If all goes according to plan, the board will issue a registration resolution.

 Delegating the power of Share Transfer